WOVNio/WOVN.php/README.en.md

 | Log                  | Error log when an error occurs                                        |
 | Request restriction  | Request to `wovn.global.ssl.fastly.net` with 443 port must be allowed |
 | Using SSI            | Whether you are using SSI(Server Side Includes)                       |

+### Wovn Diagnostics Tool

+WOVN.php ships with a diagnostics tool that automatically gathers information for debugging purposes.
+This tool is shippped disabled by default.

+To enable the Wovn Diagnostics Tool, please do the following tasks:

+1. Add `enable_wovn_diagnostics` parameter in your `wovn.ini` configuration file, and set it to `true`.
+2. Add `wovn_diagnostics_username`  in your `wovn.ini` configuration file, and set it to a username of your choice.
+The diagnostics tool cannot be used if a username is not set.
+3. Add `wovn_diagnostics_password`  in your `wovn.ini` configuration file, and set it to a password of your choice.
+The diagnostics tool cannot be used if a password is not set.

+The configuration will take effect immediately.

+Please only enable the diagnostics tool when it is necessary to do so.